couchbaselabs/TouchWiki-iOS/README.md

+⚠️ This repo is obsolete.
+It was developed against a version of Couchbase Lite that reached end of life years ago.

 # TouchWiki For iOS

 This is a fairly large demo of [CouchbaseLite][TOUCHDB].
 It's an iPad-only viewer and editor app for a wiki that lives in a database.
 The wiki functionality is pretty basic, but allows you to view and edit pages (in Markdown format) and link between them.
 It even supports multiple wiki namespaces.